arndom/pic-placeholder/README.md

 #### Use Unsplash API

-- I used this to generate the JSON files and the first step is get an unsplash api key, more information can be found out in this [link](https://github.com/khwilo/unsplash-images-json)
+- I used this to generate the JSON files and the first step is get an unsplash api key, more information can be found in this [link](https://github.com/khwilo/unsplash-images-json)
-- After following all the steps in the Getting started section of the readme move on to step 2
+- After following all the steps in the Getting started section of the readme, continue below

 #### Use Node JS to generate the JSON & download the image

-- Now while still in the unsplash-images-json project, replace the content of the `index.js`with this:
+- Now while still in the `unsplash-images-json project`, replace the content of the `index.js`with this:

 ```js
 require('dotenv').config();